deathbybandaid/piadvanced/README.md

 * A few of these things are easily done with raspi-config,, but this streamlines the process.
 * I am not a programmer, but I know enough to get into trouble.

+## I will be updating this with new stuff all the time. you can always run git pull the /etc/piadvanced to download any changes.

 ## Here is what this bad boy does:

 ##### With some tweaking could work on debian devices that aren't raspberry pi's